Department of Finance and Economics

 Bachelor of Business Administration (B.B.A.) major in Finance

-The finance program exposes all majors to the areas of corporate finance and investments as well as the technological skills necessary for today's environment.
+The finance program exposes all majors to the areas of corporate finance and investments as well as the technological skills necessary for today's business, regulatory, and financial environment.
 Elective courses in portfolio management, real estate, and analytics allow students to tailor the program to fit their desired career path.

-Both Finance and Economics major also have opportunity to apply to the Student Managed Investment Fund (SMIF) course which manages over $1 million of the McCoy College endowment fund.
-The SMIF program gives selected students real-world exposure in security and economic analysis with the goal of sustaining and growing the endowment fund.
+Both Finance and Economics majors have the opportunity to apply to the Student Managed Investment Fund (SMIF) course which manages over $1 million of the McCoy College endowment fund.
+The SMIF program gives selected students real-world exposure in securities and economic analysis with the goal of sustaining and growing the endowment fund.

-The department offers several opportunities through student organizations, such as Financial Management Association (FMA), Students Economics Association (SEA), and Net Impact, for student involvement in community service projects as well as giving students exposure to their chose major.
+The department offers several opportunities through student organizations, such as Financial Management Association (FMA), Students Economics Association (SEA), and Society of Computational Finance (SCF), for student involvement in community service projects as well as giving students exposure to their chose major.

 AACSB Accreditation